 Investor exuberance is being supported by proposed fiscal policy such as lower corporate taxes, deregulation and historically large budget cuts to help finance the rebuilding of the nation’s infrastructure and military.

 Secular Trends in Residential Building Permits and Housing Starts

 Over the long haul the two series offer a compelling study of trends in residential real estate.
 Here is an overlay of the two series since the 1959 inception of the Starts data and the Permits data, which began being tracked a year later.
 The monthly data points are preserved as faint dots.
 The trends are illustrated with 6-month moving averages of data divided by the Census Bureau's mid-month population estimates.

-The U.S. Census Bureau and the Department of Housing and Urban Development have now published their findings for January new residential building permits.
-The latest reading of 1.285M was an increase from 1.228M in December and below the Investing.com forecast of 1.230M.
-December was revised upward by 18K.
+The U.S. Census Bureau and the Department of Housing and Urban Development have now published their findings for February new residential building permits.
+The latest reading of 1.213M was a decrease from 1.293M in January and below the Investing.com forecast of 1.260M.
+December was revised upward by 8K.